Veo Robotics raises $12 million for its vision of a harmonious human-robot workplace

-Since Issac Asimov first laid out the three laws of robotics in 1942, human safety has been the number one concern of the inventors, innovators and futurists that have pondered our place in the age of robots.
+Since Isaac Asimov first laid out the three laws of robotics in 1942, human safety has been the No. 1 concern of the inventors, innovators and futurists who have pondered our place in the age of robots.

-But for robots to be able to ensure human safety, those robots have to be able to see humans and recognize them as humans.
+But for robots to be able to ensure human safety, those robots must be able to see humans and recognize them as humans.
 That’s where Veo Robotics comes in.

 The Cambridge, Mass.-based company sees itself as building the brains for robotic systems — the ability for these robots to be aware of their surroundings.

-It’s also something that Veo’s founding team, chief executive Patrick Sobalvarro; Clara Vue, the company’s vice president of engineering; and Scott Denenberg, Veo’s senior director of hardware; have spent a combined 50 years addressing through work in robotics, artificial intelligence, sensor perception and industrial automation.
+It’s also something that Veo’s founding team — chief executive Patrick Sobalvarro; Clara Vue, the company’s vice president of engineering; and Scott Denenberg, Veo’s senior director of hardware — have spent a combined 50 years addressing through work in robotics, artificial intelligence, sensor perception and industrial automation.

-For Sobalvarro, the former president of Rethink Robotics, the eureka moment was discovering that what his previous company’s industrial customers really wanted weren’t small robots that worked the assembly line; but a way for the massive, giant, deadly industrial robots already installed in factories to be able to work with humans more effectively.
+For Sobalvarro, the former president of Rethink Robotics, the eureka moment was discovering that what his previous company’s industrial customers really wanted weren’t small robots that worked the assembly line, but a way for the massive, giant, deadly industrial robots already installed in factories to be able to work with humans more effectively.

 “We can override the controls on that robot and allow it to behave in a responsive way to the presence of a human,” says Sobalvarro.
 “That’s different from what happened in the previous generation of collaborative robotics.”